click2cloud-amodi/Link_Chatbot/README.md

 Model= Lamini-T5( developed by UAE University)=> to refine the response and to store the conversation

 ## Inputs
-Internal_links.txt`: File containing URLs to scrape
+Sugarcane_links.txt`: File containing URLs to scrape

 ## Outputs
 Answers to User Queries: